psibi/slackYY/README.md

 2. `yarn global add sails`

-3. cd salts/clients
+3. `cd salts/clients`

-4. yarn install
+4. `yarn install`

-5. yarn run build
+5. `yarn run build`

-6. cd ..
+6. `cd ..`

-7. yarn install
+7. `yarn install`

-8. sails lift
+8. `sails lift`

 Go and visit `http://localhost:1337` to see the application!

-# Challenges
+# App Organization

-* Retrieving existing data after login
-* Online / Offline status
-* Ability to create Channels
-* Focused more on efficiency rather than security.
-Only one socket listener from which data is filtered.
-* Efficiency: Channel messages or cached
+These are the important directories you will find:

+* views

+Holds the presentaion layer of the code.
+We use [EJS](https://github.com/tj/ejs) for embedding templates.

+* client

+Contains the front-end client code which uses `React` and `Redux`.

+* api

+Contains the backbonse of the entire application.
+The server side code lies here.
+Models, controllers and Policies are defined here.

+* tasks

+Grunt tasks and their configuration

+* config

+Contains different files which can be used for configuring database connection, routes, policies etc.

 ## Some goodies